FAS Professional Conduct Policy

 Fair Treatment of All Students

 The power teachers exercise over students to penalize or reward in the form of grades and recommendations requires caution in interpersonal interactions, and the need to avoid the kind of familiarity that compromises objective and fair evaluation of a student’s work.
-In particular, sexual advances towards or liaisons with one’s students are inappropriate.
 Within these limits, however, intellectual mentoring and friendly interaction are important elements of the learning and teaching process.

 Because the evaluation of students partly depends on their understanding of the requirements of a course, course heads should be clear in their articulation of expectations, assignments, and the rules of collaboration and citation.
 Providing written explanations of assignments and requirements reduces the risk of misunderstanding.
 Students have a right to expect prompt return of papers and exams and a clear justification of evaluation, just as instructors have the right to expect that assignments will be thoughtfully completed on time.